bomonike/azure-chatgbt/README.md

    After words are attached to images, this technique is used to find visually similar images.
    This capability is used for reverse image search or content-based image retrieval.

-   This technique is how vector databases startup Pinecone provides private search engines and recommendation systems to suggest relevant articles or products based on user interests.
+   This technique is how vector databases provides private search engines and recommendation systems to suggest relevant articles or products based on user interests.

    Unusual patterns in vector embeddings can detect fraud and other anomalies.